aimclub/Fedot.Industrial/README.md

     ExperimentHelper = Industrial()
     ExperimentHelper.run_experiment(config_name)

+Config file contains the following parameters:

+- `feature_generators` - list of feature generators to use in the experiment
+- `datasets_list` - list of datasets to use in the experiment
+- `launches` - number of launches for each dataset
+- `feature_generator_params` - specification for feature generators
+- `fedot_params` - specification for FEDOT algorithmic kernel

+Datasets for classification should be stored in the `data` directory and divided into `train` and `test` sets with `.tsv` extension.
+So the name of folder in the `data` directory should be equal to the name of dataset that you want to use in the experiment.

 Possible feature generators which could be specified in configuration are `window_quantile`, `quantile`, `spectral_window`, `spectral`, `wavelet` and `topological`.

 There is also a possibility to ensemble several feature generators.
-It could be done by the following instruction in `feature_generator` field of `Config_Classification.yaml` file:
+It could be done by the following instruction in `feature_generator` field of `Config_Classification.yaml` file where you need to specify the list of feature generators:

     'ensemble: topological wavelet window_quantile quantile spectral spectral_window'